George Herring

 Outside of work, Ed was rarely still.
 He was a true outdoorsman who loved the thrill of both snow and water skiing, road biking, and fishing.
 When he wasn’t active outdoors, he could be found lost in the pages of a Lord of the Rings novel or a Clive Cussler adventure.
 He also brought joy to those around him through his love of karaoke, never afraid to take the mic and entertain a crowd (and punish their eardrums).

 Above all, Ed cherished his family.
 He was a devoted father and grandfather, and enjoyed being around kids so much the neighbor kids would knock on the door to ask him to play.
-He cared deeply about his exteneded family as well and would travel across the country to visit them any chance he got.
+He cared deeply about his extended family as well and would travel across the country to visit them any chance he got.

 Ed is survived by his son, Kris; his former wife, Carol; and his beloved grandchildren, Sommer, Emilynn, and Jonathan.
 He is reunited in death with his parents, George and Genevieve, and his brothers, Gary and David.